Skip to main content

 Cavan Images / Adobe Stock

-For a larger and slightly more grandiose Christmas centerpiece, add an evergreen garland down the center of the table atop the table runner.
 First, lay your table runner down the center of your table (if you opt out of a runner, that’s perfectly fine!).
 Then, lay a long evergreen garland on top.
 You can find these garlands at most craft and hobby stores during the winter season.
 Some evergreen garlands are all-natural, while others feature poinsettias, pine cones, and cranberries added throughout the ensemble.
 Also, be sure to add mini string lights to the garland, weaving around the floral piece for a whimsical effect.

 You could pause here or continue decorating by adding candelabras with beautiful, slender white or red candles.
 You may also consider adding vases filled with water and floating candles, lanterns, or additional foliage to create the perfect centerpiece.

 You don’t have to be a pro crafter to make these incredible centerpieces for your dining room table.
 With the right supplies and a little bit of effort, you can create a sophisticated and festive centerpiece.
-These eight ideas are all simple to put together in less than half an hour.
+These nine ideas are all simple to put together in less than half an hour.
 But this is only the beginning; make your centerpiece your own with a few minor tweaks to fit your decor.
 With your own creative twist on the display, you can impress your guests and make a timeless piece that you can use for many years to come.

 Read more